apy-h/dna-alignment-algos/DESIGN.md

 | T | (-8, ↑) | (-7, ↑) | (-4, ↖) | (-5, ↑) | (-3, ↑) | (0, ↖) |
 | G | (-10, ↑) | (-9, ↑) | (-6, ↑) | (-5, ↖) | (-4, ↖) | (-2, ↑) |

-6. In `traceback()`, start from bottom right cell and follow the arrows until top left, saving the nucleotides in each `seq1` and `seq2` or gaps (represented by `-`) in the case of horizontal/vertical movement as we go
+6. In `traceback()`, start from bottom right cell and follow the arrows until top left, saving the nucleotides in `seq1` and `seq2`, or gaps (represented by `-`) in the case of horizontal/vertical movement as we go
-7. Since we started from the bottom right and went to the top left, reverse the saved sequences to get `align1=-TGGTG` and `align2=ATCGT-`
+7. Since we started from the bottom right and went to the top left, reverse the saved sequences to get `align1 = -TGGTG` and `align2 = ATCGT-`
 8. In `set_alignment_score()`, set `alignment_score` to the value of the bottom right cell in the matrix; in this case `alignment_score = -2`

 ### Smith-Waterman Algorithm for Local Alignment

-I will walk you through how this algorithm works step-by-step by using the same sample inputs `seq1 = TGGTG` and `seq2 = ATCGT`.
+I will walk you through how this algorithm works step-by-step by using the same sample inputs, `seq1 = TGGTG` and `seq2 = ATCGT`.

 1. Set `n` to one more than the number of nucleotides in `seq1`, so `n = 6`
 2. Set `m` to one more than the number of nucleotides in `seq2`, so `m = 6`